dotnet/docs/docs/core/diagnostics/dotnet-stack.md

 - **`-n, --name <name>`**

-  The name of the process to collect the trace from.
+  The name of the process to report the stack from.

 - **`-p|--process-id <PID>`**

-  The process ID to collect the trace from.
+  The process ID to report the stack from.

 ## dotnet-stack ps